 Dogs given plant-based sources of omega-3, the short-chain alpha-linolenic acid (ALA,) must convert ALA to long-chain EPA and DHA in order to obtain health benefits.
 And dogs have the capacity to convert only small amounts of ALA to EPA, and practically no ALA converts to DHA.

 Elderly dogs might have even poorer ability to this conversion process due to further reduced enzyme activity with age.
-Thus, with an increased chance for diseases that would respond positively on EPA and DHA, marine source of omega-3 that delivers EPA and DHA directly would be of great importance for senior dogs.
+Thus, with an increased chance for diseases that would respond positively to EPA and DHA, marine sources of omega-3 that delivers EPA and DHA directly would be of great importance for senior dogs.

 Furthermore, comparing two marine sources of EPA and DHA it is worth noticing our recent study that showed how phospholipid-bound EPA and DHA from krill were more effective in increasing omega-3 levels in dogs compared to EPA and DHA from fish oil.

-As previously mentioned, the long chain omega-3 fatty acids EPA and DHA found in krill has been well documented in their health benefits.
+As previously mentioned, the long-chain omega-3 fatty acids EPA and DHA found in krill have been well documented in their health benefits.
 Reducing inflammatory responses connected to immunity, aiding in heart, brain or renal insufficiency or cancer, etc. are some of the benefits.
 Joint discomfort or even disease is also not uncommon in elderly dogs, as wear and tear may cause inflammatory conditions.